mgrechanik/stuff/README_3.md

 ## TSPLIB95 <span id="tsplib95"></span>

-The [TSPLIB95](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/), library ships with a lot of ```Travelling salesman problems``` - initial data and solutions - best results ever found for these tasks ([paths](#tsplib95 "The best paths are located in corresponding name.opt.tour file") and [distances](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/STSP.html "Here you can see best distances ever found")).
+The [TSPLIB95](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/) library ships with a lot of ```Travelling salesman problems``` - initial data and solutions - best results ever found for these tasks ([paths](#tsplib95 "The best paths are located in corresponding name.opt.tour file") and [distances](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/STSP.html "Here you can see best distances ever found")).

-The library is valuable that with it's data we coul test efficiency of our algorithms, coefficients and parameters.
+The library is valuable that with it's data we could test the efficiency of our algorithms, coefficients and parameters.

-The library gives a lot of different initial data formats.
+The library consists of a lot of different initial data formats.
 Out of the box we support two of them.

 ### Loading data as a set of X and Y coordinates of cities.
 Distance is euclidean.

 Example of the file with this format - **berlin52.tsp** .
 Loading the list of nodes (cities) and transfer it to Manager:

 ```php